vacp2p/rfc/waku/waku.md

 ## Message Confirmations

-Sending a message is a complex process where many things can go wrong.
-Message confirmations tell a node that a message originating from it has been received by its peers.
+Message confirmations tell a node that a message originating from it has been received by its peers, allowing a node to know whether a message has or has not been received.

 A node MAY send a message confirmation for any batch of messages received with a packet Messages Code (`0x01`).